Customer Services

 When you ask for information

-The Freedom of Information (Scotland) Act and Environmental Information Regulations gives you the right to get information from public bodies.
-When you ask for recorded information from us we will respond to your request within 20 working days in line with the timescales set out in the Act.
-More information is available on our Freedom of Information pages, by emailing foi@hes.scot or by writing to us.
+The Freedom of Information (Scotland) Act and Environmental Information Regulations give you the right to get information from public bodies.
+When you ask for recorded information from us we will respond to your request within 20 working days in line with the timescales set out in the legislation.
+More information is available on our Freedom of Information pages, or by emailing foi@hes.scot.

 You can also find lots of information about our plans and services through our website or by phoning, writing or calling in at our head offices.